16 Fun Facts About The GREAT PYRAMID

 No mummy has ever been found inside a pyramid.

-12. What did they put in the pyramids?
+12. What did they put inside the pyramids?

 Not only was Khufu's mummy 'gone', but archaeologists also found no treasure inside the huge structure.
 Contrast that with the picture above of the grave goods found in King Tut's secret tomb in the Valley of the Kings.